mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 ### Installation
 For newer versions of Anaconda3 than 2022.10 the steps described below are the same and still correct, but start with a newer version of the downloaded executable installer file of Anaconda3.
 The screenshots in this post have not been updated.
 Therefore, what you see during your installation will differ with respect to the version number shown in the screenshots.

-1. Right-click the downloaded file **Anaconda3-2024.10-1-Windows-x86_64.exe** and select 'WUR - Run with administrative rights'.
+1. Right-click the downloaded file **Anaconda3-2025.06-1-Windows-x86_64.exe** and select 'WUR - Run with administrative rights'.
 This file will most likely reside in your Downloads folder of your user account.

-2. If asked for allow to install the software on your computer.
+2. If asked for, allow to install the software on your computer.

 3. After the installer has started, a first selection window will appear as displayed below in [Figure 8](#figure-welcome_anaconda_setup).
 Click the ‘Next >’ button to proceed.